kylebaker37/124Project/README.txt

+Kyle Baker
+ID: 604273748
+Project Webpage: www.kylecbaker.com/cm124project

 This is all the code I created for my Haplotype Phasing: Minimum Parsimony Formulation project.
 The code in main.py parses command-line input and runs the code. tester.py contains a tester class that runs tests on the results and analyzes them to make sure they're correct. optimal.py, exhaustive.py, and greedy.py contain the optimal, exhaustive, and greedy algorithms. testfile.py was a script I used to create random haplotype data with a given amount of SNPs and individuals.

+I also included the results of my greedy algorithm on the test and training files provided.
+Those are in the "results" directory.

 To run the code, type python main.py <options>